-Living with a Sociopath is never easy… or fun… or safe… or smart… but if you love one or are related to them and you have no choice but to have to deal with them, there are a handful of things to keep in mind when and if you have to actually speak to them.
+Living with a Sociopath is never easy… or fun… or safe… or smart… but if you love one or are related to them and you have no choice but to have to deal with them, there are a handful of things to keep in mind when and if you have to actually speak with them.

 First of all — understand… in the Sociopath mind, every human is nothing more than a means to an end.
-Some seek status, others servants.
+Some seek status, others, servants.
 All seek one thing, primarily — control.

 But whatever reason they are in a relationship with you, if you are in the “useful” stage of your social agreement to tolerate and enable their truly psychological dysfunction producing behavior, there are some things that can keep you… safer.
 [If not in body, then at least emotionally.]

 1. Accusations.
 Sociopaths never respond well to accusations, it will always turn into a knockdown fight in which you will be bloodied much more than they ever will be.

 3. Emotions.
 Sociopaths generally don’t want to hear about how what you feel if what you feel is negative towards them.
 If you are in anything remotely like a fight, accusation, or recrimination, do not under any circumstances get emotional.
 The limited exception, as another reader has pointed out, is when the sociopath is feeling wronged by you, is hurt, etc., in which you should show exactly the amount of normal empathy you would show an empath under those circumstances (more on that in another post).

 4. Ultimatum or any other power plays.
 Sociopaths see ultimatums, artificial pressure (e.g. emotional pressure), power plays, etc. as being either threats or games.
 I don’t think you will like the result of either approach.

 5. Talk about being “right” or “wrong.”
 Sociopaths don’t really believe there is such thing as being right or wrong, there is only more or less powerful.